Batteries are the lifeline to substations, providing backup power. I’m going to go over a typical substation battery sizing calculation.

 Total: 50VA + 110VA + 90VA + 160VA + 1000VA = 1,410VA

-In our calculation, we group them together for simplicity.
-Each relay usually has a load no greater than 5VA, but it’s essential to verify each relay’s load individually.
+Each relay usually has a load no greater than 5VA, but make sure to double-check each relay’s load individually.

 - Auxiliary relays: (5) x 5VA = 25VA at 1 second